2013 GMC Sierra 1500 Interior

 - "Plenty of room.
 The seats are a nice blend of firm support and long-haul comfort.
 Visibility is generally good, though the extended cab's thick rear pillars hinder the view to back corners." -- Consumer Guide

 - "Crew cab models feature comfortable rear seats with flip-up seat cushions that provide a nearly flat load floor." -- Edmunds (2012)

 - "Cab space up front is generous, but Extended Cab models offer somewhat cramped rear seating.
 If you plan on carrying your crew in comfort, the Crew Cab's theatre-style elevated rear seats are the way to go." -- Kelley Blue Book (2012)

-Like most full-size truck base models, the base Sierra is equipped with the bare necessities.
+Like most base-model full-size trucks, the base Sierra is equipped with the bare necessities.
 It has manual windows and mirrors, air conditioning, an AM/FM stereo and vinyl floor covering.
 Upper trims add standard power accessories, as well as carpet and a CD stereo.
-Other features available on upper trims include a hard drive navigation system, a Bose stereo, a USB port, satellite radio and a power sunroof.
-Most of these features are standard on top-of-the-line trims, in addition to a heated steering wheel exclusive to the Denali.
+Other features available in upper trims include a hard drive navigation system, a Bose stereo, a USB port, satellite radio and a power sunroof.
+Most of these features are standard in top-of-the-line trims, in addition to a heated steering wheel exclusive to the Denali.